October Revolution: Unrest by workers, peasants, and soldiers

 By October 1917, peasant uprisings were common.
 By autumn, the peasant movement against the landowners had spread to 482 of 624 counties, or 77% of the country.
 As 1917 progressed, the peasantry increasingly began to lose faith that the land would be distributed to them by the Social Revolutionaries and the Mensheviks.
 Refusing to continue living as before, they increasingly took measures into their own hands, as can be seen by the increase in the number and militancy of the peasant's actions.
 Over 42% of all the cases of destruction (usually burning down and seizing property from the landlord's estate) recorded between February and October occurred in October.
 While the uprisings varied in severity, complete uprisings and seizures of the land were not uncommon.
 Less robust forms of protest included marches on landowner manors and government offices, as well as withholding and storing grains rather than selling them.
 When the Provisional Government sent punitive detachments, it only enraged the peasants.
 In September, the garrisons in Petrograd, Moscow, and other cities, the Northern and Western fronts, and the sailors of the Baltic Fleet declared through their elected representative body Tsentrobalt that they did not recognize the authority of the Provisional Government and would not carry out any of its commands.

 Soldiers' wives were key players in the unrest in the villages.
-From 1914 to 1917, almost 50% of healthy men were sent to war, and many were killed on the front, resulting in many females being head of the household.
+From 1914 to 1917, almost 50% of healthy men were sent to war, and many were killed on the front, resulting in many women being head of the household.
 Often—when government allowances were late and were not sufficient to match the rising costs of goods—soldiers' wives sent masses of appeals to the government, which went largely unanswered.
 Frustration resulted, and these women were influential in inciting "subsistence riots"—also referred to as "hunger riots", "pogroms", or "baba riots".
 In these riots, citizens seized food and resources from shop owners, who they believed to be charging unfair prices.
 Upon police intervention, protesters responded with "rakes, sticks, rocks, and fists."